University Centre Colchester (UCC) Skip To Main Content

 Learning and Teaching

-1. To receive reports and recommendations from the Learning & Teaching Committee, and any groups which the Learning & Teaching Committee may establish from time to time to address specific issues.
+1. To receive reports and recommendations from UCC Academic Services and Programme Quality Meetings, and any groups which the Academic Board may establish from time to time to address specific issues.

 2. To receive reports and updates on matters relevant to the Academic Board, including annual and periodic programme reviews, partnership policy updates and Higher Education policy development.